Darren Head is Chief Executive Officer of Bionova Scientific. He has also served as Chairman of Bionova’s Board of Directors since 2019.

 Eric holds a B.S. in Chemistry from the University of Utah.

-Amy He is Senior Director of Cell Line Development at Bionova Scientific.
+Amy He is Vice President of Process Development at Bionova Scientific.

 Prior to joining Bionova, Amy spent 10 years at Abbvie/Abbott Labs as a Principal Research Scientist.
 She also held scientist roles at Facet Biotech, Protein Design Labs (PDL) Pharma, Affymetrix, Abgenix and Chiron Corporation.